magicalcows/mooforms/README.md

 We will eventually include our own autoloader for folks not using composer.

-## Form Configuraiton
+## Form Configuration

 (we're still grazing over this content...)

 Quick Notes: when you instantiate a new form, you pass an associative array to the constructor.
-The keys of this array directly coorespond to properties of the class.
+The keys of this array directly correspond to properties of the class.
 Have a look at the [Form Class](https://github.com/magicalcows/mooforms/blob/master/library/Form.php) to see what you can set.
 Some of them have been documented, we'll get our utters mooving and document the rest soon!
 Note: You can even set private properties this way, since the actual setting is done from within the constructor.